gdm413229/swwmgz_m/README.md

 In **Doom** and **Heretic**, collected keys will be displayed below the score box.

 When the **Automap** is open, the map name and stats will also be shown here.

+Optionally, a minimap can be shown below the score box too.
+This works mostly like the radar did in **SWWM Z**, but it has the added benefit of also showing map geometry.
+Colors are taken from GZDoom's own custom automap settings.

 ### Bottom left corner